rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 client_assertion

     The value of the signed client authentication JWT generated as described below.
 The RP must generate a new assertion JWT for each call to the token endpoint.

+**iGov-NL**
+In case the PKCE protocol was used by the Client in the relevant Authentication Request, the `code_verifier` element MUST be included.

+code_verifier

+    OPTIONAL.
+If the PKCE protocol was used by the Client in the relevant Authentication Request, the code_verifier MUST be present and the value MUST be the original random code, used to create the hashed challenge in `code_challenge`.
+**/iGov-NL**

 ##  2.3.
 ID Tokens